 Media monitoring tools can help us understand the topics of conversation, tonality and the social networks our audience interacts with.
 We can also learn more about the influencers our target audience interact with, what they read, talk about and how they communicate.
 This can give us greater insight into our target audience’s aspiration and lifestyle.
 A combination of media monitoring, focus groups and surveys are likely to provide us with an overall picture of our target market.

-Tracking competitors to see who they are targeting helps us stay in the industry know; for example, keeping up to date with who they are targeting so we can easily spot new market opportunities or threats from plying money into redundant audiences.
+Tracking and monitoring competitors to see who they are targeting helps us stay in the industry know; for example, keeping up to date with who they are targeting so we can easily spot new market opportunities or threats from plying money into redundant audiences.
 We can do this by looking at their blogs and social media.
 Who do they address their posts to?
 For example, blog posts such as ‘How to impress as a marketing intern’ is an easy giveaway of who they are targeting.

 Like we mentioned above, we can also use social media monitoring to learn about the positive and negative experiences of our competitor’s customers – what are they complaining or raving about?
 By learning more about our potential customers, we can better adapt our customer experience approach to stand out against the competition.
 Use this as part of your persona mapping.